Biopsy 3. Histological examination

 • Shchipkov;

-• incisional;
+• Incisional;

 Pancreas

-If a doctor suspects that a patient has developed systemic connective tissue pathologies, which are usually accompanied by muscle damage, a biopsy of the muscle and muscle fascia will help determine the disease.
+If a doctor suspects that a patient has developed systemic connective tissue pathologies, which are usually accompanied by muscle damage, a biopsy examination of the muscle and muscle fascia will help determine the disease.

 Heart